 Outdated equipment can cause your PlayStation 4 to malfunction, thus causing it to launch in safe mode.
 Make sure all your cords and cables are working properly and up to date.
 Otherwise, here are our favorite tools for keeping our consoles clean and protected!

-If you need a new HDMI cable, you want to go for the braided cords for the durability.
+If you need a new HDMI cable, you want to use the braided cords for durability.
 This HDMI cable is 15 feet long to give you more than enough length to set up your console however you want to.

-This USB flash drive supports 2.0 compatibility and has a 16GB memory capacity.
-It's perfect for initializing your PlayStation and stores easily in your home for any other use you may need it for.
+This USB flash drive supports 2.0 compatibility with 16GB memory capacity.
+It's perfect for initializing your PlayStation and easily stores in your home for any other use you may need it for.

-A dust cover is a perfect addition to your set up to makes sure your console stays clean and safe.
+A dust cover is a perfect addition to your setup to ensure your console stays clean and safe.
 Between uses, you can cover your PlayStation with this handy tool to prevent dust and grime from ruining your console.

-When you think about microfiber cloths you usually only assume they're good for glasses, screens or computers, but that's not true!
-There's plenty of uses for them with your PlayStation 4 as well.
+When you think about microfiber cloths, you usually only assume they're good for glasses, screens, or computers, but that's not true!
+There are plenty of uses for them with your PlayStation 4 as well.

 3-Pack of Compressed Air Cans (opens in new tab) ($18 at Amazon)